| Title: | Request Scheduler |

 files in mind.

-Since it uses utils::download.file()
+Since it uses utils::download.file() which saves the content

 directly on disk, the cache system is not used.